mcneel/developer.rhino3d.com/_guide_topics/rhinomobile/using_simulators.md

 # Using Simulators

-This guide covers the basics of using Emulators or Simulators to debug your mobile application.
+{{ page.description }}

 Android provides Emulators and iOS provides simulators, each with their benefits and weaknesses.

 ## Android Emulators